Exceeding Unemployment During Post-OPT

 Unemployment During Post-OPT

-If you are not currently employed, you should not travel outside of the U.S. as you may be denied entry by Customs and Border Protection
+If you are not currently employed, OGS recommends that you do not travel outside of the U.S. as you may be denied entry by Customs and Border Protection (CBP).

 Invalidating your Post-OPT